Craig Francis

 You might also want to look at setting up the Flash Plugin Switcher on the XP-IE6 box, to help you test different installations of the Flash player... although this application only allows switching in version 8 and later for Firefox/Netscape/Opera, the ActiveX versions for IE seem to have locking problems... version 2 - 7 seem to be fine in both set-ups.

-Thank you for reading this article, any feedback would be greatly appreciated.
+Any feedback would be greatly appreciated, I don't include comments due to the admin time required, but if you email me, I will reply and make appropriate updates.
 Also, if you would like to take a copy of this article, please read the terms this article is released under.
-This article was originally written Saturday 16th June 2007 and was updated on Tuesday 1st January 2008.
+This article was originally written Saturday 16th June 2007 and was updated on Monday 8th August 2011.